 To help ensure the telephone line to the practice is as accessible as possible for the more urgent cases we are asking all patients who have a smartphone, tablet, laptop or PC to use the online forms rather than telephoning and getting the reception team to complete them – all forms are dealt with in the order they come in and getting a receptionist to complete it will not mean it is dealt with any quicker.

-As part of the project to adapt this new system, we consulted with our Patient Participation Group (PPG) and Virtual Patient Participation Group (VPPG) – they raised some concerns and these are listed in the following document with the practice responses.
+We consulted with our Patient Participation Group (PPG) and Virtual Patient Participation Group (VPPG) – they raised some concerns and these are listed in the following document with the practice responses.